 Sources of Optimism in Revenue Cycle

 First, insurance enrollment is rebounding as people take advantage of the Biden Administration’s special enrollment period on the ACA exchanges.
-In fact, early a quarter million Americans added insurance coverage in the first two weeks alone.3
+In fact, 2.8 million Americans added insurance coverage over the course of this six month period.3

 Centers for Medicare & Medicaid Services (CMS) is reimbursing telehealth services, offering a much-needed lifeline of revenue to the healthcare industry.
-There is general consensus that this policy will not go away post-pandemic.
+There is general consensus that this policy will not go away any time soon.

 Finally, many organizations have reduced cost by sending their eligible employees home to work remotely.
-Memorial Health System and ProMedica have each reported successful outcomes adopting a work-from-home model, and it’s possible that their policies remain in place in the post-COVID era as well.4
+Memorial Health System and ProMedica have each reported successful outcomes adopting a work-from-home model, and it’s possible that their policies remain in place long-term, as well.4

 The On-Going Question: Where Do We Go From Here?

-Revenue cycle leaders will likely need to make adjustments to their talent strategies in 2021.
+To keep pace with the changing world of work in the healthcare industry, revenue cycle leaders will likely need to make adjustments to their talent strategies.
 First, hard collections in today’s environment is an outlier.
 Most organizations have implemented fresh, patient-friendly tactics that show compassion and partnership.
 To stay in the game, you need talent who understand that approach.

 Next, change has become the new normal.
 Healthcare organizations need talent that are adaptable and flexible to meet changing revenue cycle demands.
 Similarly, if your organization is considering a remote work strategy, the profile of your ideal candidate will change.
 Certain candidates are well-equipped to thrive at home, while others may not be.